-As a child, I was extremely quiet and passive-aggressive.
+As a child, I was reticent and passive-aggressive.
 Al Humduillah, I grew up and started speaking up for myself.
-As I talk to my younger brother about his middle school experience, I can’t help, but sit back and reflect on my completely different experience.
+As I talk to my younger brother about his middle school experience, I can’t help but sit back and reflect on my utterly different experience.

-I actually don’t have too many fond memories of middle school, it was an awkward adjustment period of my life.
-Wearing the hijab, and a modest uniform did not help the situation either.
-One memory that has been sticking out lately is the time I had a substitute teacher in Music.
+One memory that has been sticking out is the time I had a substitute teacher in Music.
+I don’t have too many fond memories of middle school.
+It was an awkward adjustment period in my life.
+Wearing the hijab and a modest uniform did not help the situation either.

-He was an older Black American man, really laid back and the majority of the students loved him.
-He was leading a discussion about music that our parents play in the car.
-So everyone is pretty much participating and having fun, cracking jokes.
-I attempt to participate, but before I get a full sentence out, he cuts me off.
-Informing me that I’m foreign, and my people don’t listen to regular music.
+He was an older Black American man, really laid back, and most students loved him.
+He was leading a discussion about Music that our parents play in the car.
+So everyone is participating and having fun, cracking jokes.
+I attempt to participate, but he cuts me off before I get a complete sentence out.
+Informing me that I’m foreign and my people don’t listen to regular Music.

 I was way too shy and quiet to speak up and say, “no, I’m black.
 I am just Muslim”.
 At that point, I remember feeling so embraced and a sense of not belonging anywhere.
 I desperately wanted to blend in and not always stick out as different.
 Now I realize how idiotic and toxic the statement indeed was.

 Instead of embracing me and taking the opportunity to potentially learn about a new culture, he just shot me down because I didn’t appear “black enough .”
 The saddest part is he’s not the only person who’s made me feel that way.
 Even though I grew up in a black community, I still was made to feel like a minority amongst my own people.